 To do so, his team built an enterprise analytics portal that functions as a one-stop shop for everyone's data needs at National Grid.
-The web platform has standard BI reports and self-service data exploration functionality built into Tableau and incorporates Alteryx software for data preparation.
-It also includes intensive data science tools, like R, Python and H2O.
+The web platform provides BI reporting and self-service data visualization functionality via Tableau and incorporates Alteryx software for data preparation.
+It also includes intensive data science tools, among them R, Python and H2O.

 New roles require new delivery models

 Enterprises across industries are dealing with this kind of shift in roles associated with reassessing the value of BI and analytics use.
-As more businesses adopt data-driven strategies, the number of line-of-business workers who need access to data and analytics capabilities is increasing.
+As more companies adopt data-driven business strategies, the number of line-of-business workers who need access to data and to data analytics and visualization capabilities is increasing.

-James Richardson, a Gartner analyst, said this is forcing organizations to adopt new models for delivering these capabilities.
+James Richardson, a Gartner analyst, said this is forcing organizations to adopt new models for delivering such capabilities.

-The historic model of IT-delivered BI reports doesn't work in the modern enterprise because it takes too long to develop and deliver reports, and static BI reports have limited utility, Richardson said.
-The shadow IT approach, in which lines of business implement their own tools, creates redundancies and siloes.
+The traditional model of IT-delivered BI reports doesn't work in the modern enterprise because it takes too long to develop and deliver even static reports that have limited utility, Richardson said.
+But the shadow IT approach, in which business units implement their own BI and data visualization tools, creates redundancies and data silos, he added.

-Richardson instead recommended a hybrid approach, which involves creating a centralized analytics team that sets governance, best practices and tools.
-Then, a collection of decentralized teams embedded in lines of business that report to the centralized group leads BI and data analytics initiatives on behalf of their business units.
+Richardson instead recommended a hybrid approach, which involves creating a centralized analytics team that sets governance policies, best practices and tools preferences.
+Then, decentralized teams that are embedded in business units and report to the centralized group lead BI, analytics and visualization initiatives on behalf of individual operations.

 "This represents the reality of what happens," Richardson said.
 "People always used Excel to analyze data in a distributed way.
 What we're saying now is, we can provide you better tools."